RSC-RP/rnaseq_count_nf/README.md

 Copy that URL to replace `https://childrens-atlassian/bitbucket/scm/~jsmi26/rnaseq_count_nf.git` below.

 ```
-#on a terminal on the Cybertron login nodes
+# on a terminal on the Cybertron login nodes
 cd ~

 # your fork should have your own userID (rather than jsmi26)
 git clone https://childrens-atlassian/bitbucket/scm/~MY_USERID/rnaseq_count_nf.git
 cd ~/rnaseq_count_nf
 ```

-Once inside the code repository, use the latest release branch or make sure you're using the same release as prior analysis by using `git`.
+Once inside the code repository directory, use the latest release branch or make sure you're using the same release as prior analysis by using `git`.

 ```
 git fetch